draeger-lab/C_striatum_GEMs/data/README.md

 # /data/

-This folder contains all data used in the curation of the models which can be found in the `models` folder.
+This folder contains all external data used in the curation of the models which can be found in the `models` folder.

 - `genomes/.` holds all `.fasta` and `.gff` files of the strains
 - `energy_dissipation_rxns.csv` contains reaction definitions used to find so called Energy-Generating-Cycles (EGC)